 You can see the Nocturne No.20 below (by scrolling down past the video), or download PDF Sheet Music, MIDI and MP3 files using the links in the left-hand menu.
 Here is an alternative video which uses a graphical animation to illustrate the music.
 The complete set of Chopin Nocturnes is highly recommended for the more advanced pianist and is available in a number of editions, such as the Shirmer edition (which has 19 Nocturnes) from Sheet Music Plus (US) or The Music Room (UK); or the Urtext edition (with all 21 Nocturnes but a little more expensive) from Sheet Music Plus or The Music Room.

 Here is a video of Chopin's Nocturne No.20 in C#m for piano:

 The audio controls below allow you to play the mp3 version of Chopin's Nocturne No.20 in C#m for piano or you can download the MP3 file.
-You can also download the midi version of Chopin's Nocturne No.20 in C#m for piano or alternatively edit/play the midi file.
+You can also download the midi version of Chopin's Nocturne No.20 in C#m for piano.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Chopin's Nocturne No.20 in C#m for piano in PDF format.